kristian-oddershede/physics/README.md

 ##### External materials:
 The icon for the website found through Freepik.
-Otherwise materials on the website, that I have not made myself, is always have direct references on the site.
+Otherwise materials on the website, that I have not made myself, always have direct references on the site.